growgraph/graflo/README.md

 ## Features

 - **Graph Transformation Meta-language**: A powerful declarative language to describe how your data becomes a property graph:
-    - Define vertex and edge structures
+    - Define vertex and edge structures with typed fields
     - Set compound indexes for vertices and edges
     - Use blank vertices for complex relationships
-    - Specify edge constraints and properties
+    - Specify edge constraints and properties with typed weight fields
     - Apply advanced filtering and transformations
+- **Typed Schema Definitions**: Enhanced type support throughout the schema system
+    - Vertex fields support types (INT, FLOAT, STRING, DATETIME, BOOL) for better validation
+    - Edge weight fields can specify types for improved type safety
+    - Backward compatible: fields without types default to None (suitable for databases like ArangoDB)
+- **PostgreSQL Schema Inference**: Automatically generate schemas from PostgreSQL 3NF databases
+    - Introspect PostgreSQL schemas to identify vertex-like and edge-like tables
+    - Automatically map PostgreSQL data types to graflo Field types
+    - Infer vertex configurations from table structures
+    - Infer edge configurations from foreign key relationships
+    - Create Resource mappings from PostgreSQL tables
 - **Parallel processing**: Use as many cores as you have
 - **Database support**: Ingest into ArangoDB, Neo4j, and **TigerGraph** using the same API (database agnostic).
 Source data from PostgreSQL and other SQL databases.
-Automatically infer graph schemas from PostgreSQL 3NF databases.
 - **Server-side filtering**: Efficient querying with server-side filtering support (TigerGraph REST++ API)

 ## Documentation